Tomas-412/clearpath_sim_ws/READme.md

 /a200_0000

 #
-From some reason the Controller has very short timeout and if the topic is not changed and nothing is submitted into it in 5 seconds the controller dies.
+From some reason the Controller has very short timeout.
+If the topic is not changed and nothing is submitted into it in 5 seconds the controller dies.
 Then it has to be reseted using the code below error messages.

 ```
 [ruby $(which ign) gazebo-1]